On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Experiments

 \paragraph{Results for fixed-length training.} The average reward and peak attention hit rate under fixed-length training are reported in \Cref{fig:fixed-length}.
 We overlay three curves corresponding to training runs at different lengths in the same plot.
 We observe that the short-horizon setting ($L_1=5$) achieves nearly optimal reward together with strong attention concentration, whereas longer horizons exhibit near-flat plateaus in both reward and attention.
 This behavior is consistent with the predictions of \Cref{thm:rl-constant} and \Cref{prop:flat-region}.

 \paragraph{Results for mixed-length training.} For mixed-length training, we consider two difficulty-ratio regimes: moderate ($R=3$) and large ($R=7$).
-As shown in \Cref{fig:mixed-length}, successful learning curves exhibit a grokking-style plateau-then-jump behavior.
-Moreover, \Cref{fig:mixed-a} indicates that a suitable difficulty ratio shortens the plateau between consecutive horizons, leading to efficient relay dynamics.
-In contrast, \Cref{fig:mixed-b} shows that when the difficulty ratio is too large, the longer horizon ($L=35$) remains at near-zero reward throughout training, whereas under a suitable $R$ (as in \Cref{fig:mixed-a}), $L=45$ can already reach near-optimal reward.
-Together, these observations validate the predictions from \Cref{thm:grokking-1} and \Cref{thm:relay-1} in the mixed-difficulty regime.
+As shown in \Cref{fig:mixed-length}, both settings exhibit the paper's implicit curriculum, but in different forms.
+In the moderate-ratio setting, \Cref{fig:mixed-a} shows the smooth relay regime: the plateau between consecutive horizons is shortened, so progress relays efficiently from easier to harder tasks.
+In contrast, \Cref{fig:mixed-b} shows the delayed-handoff regime: when the difficulty ratio is too large, the longer horizon ($L=35$) remains at near-zero reward throughout training, reflecting a prolonged plateau before the next stage of progress becomes visible.
+Taken collectively, these observations validate the predictions from \Cref{thm:grokking-1} and \Cref{thm:relay-1} in the mixed-difficulty regime.